Vietnamese Revolutionary Youth League: Split and dissolution

-In the beginning of May 1929, the League held a plenum in Hong Kong to vote on a new organizational structure and a new program of action, in order to meet Comintern requirements for a national branch.
-This Congress, attended by 17 delegates from each of the three main administrative districts of Vietnam, as well as Hong Kong and Siam, reveals a gap between the Central Committee and radical domestic members at the opening day of the meeting.
-The Tonkin and Annam delegates insisted on transforming the Youth League to a proper communist party by eschewing the concept of unitary revolution in favor of class struggle.
-Three delegates, Tran Van Cung, Nguyen Tuan and Ngo Gia Tu left the Congress early and later resigned from the League when Lam Duc Thu and Le Hong Son disapproved of their immediate transformation of the League, for in their opinion the timing for forming a communist party hadn't come yet.
-The Central Committee leaders were accused by radical dissidents of being a “bourgeois group” and “false revolutionaries”.
+In early May 1929, the League convened a plenum in Hong Kong to vote on a new organizational structure and programme of action intended to align with Comintern requirements for a national communist party.
+The congress, attended by 17 delegates representing the three main regions of Vietnam as well as Hong Kong and Siam, revealed a clear divide between the Central Committee and more radical domestic members.
+Delegates from Tonkin and Annam argued that the Youth League should be transformed immediately into a full-fledged communist party, rejecting the concept of a unitary revolution in favour of class struggle.
+Three delegates—Trần Văn Cung, Nguyễn Tuân, and Ngo Gia Tu—left the congress early and later resigned after Lam Duc Thu and Le Hong Son opposed their demand for immediate party formation, arguing that the time was not yet ripe.
+Radical dissidents accused the Central Committee of being a "bourgeois group" and "false revolutionaries".

-On 17 June 1929, more than 20 delegates from cells throughout Tonkin held a conference in Hanoi, where they declared the dissolution of the Revolutionary Youth League and the establishment of a new organization called the Communist Party of Indochina (not to be confused with another Indochinese Communist Party founded in 1930, which eventually became the Vietnamese Communist Party).
-In a few months, the Party managed to absorb most former Thanh Nien members in Tonkin Regional Committee and began to found branches in Annam and Cochinchina.
-The Party also led a series of worker's strikes in many areas from north to south, like Hanoi, Haiphong, Vinh, Danang and Saigon.
+On 17 June 1929, more than 20 delegates from Tonkin held a conference in Hanoi, where they declared the dissolution of the Revolutionary Youth League and the formation of a new organization, the Communist Party of Indochina (not to be confused with the later Indochinese Communist Party founded in 1930, which became the Vietnamese Communist Party).
+Within months, the new Party absorbed most former Thanh Niên members from the Tonkin Regional Committee and began establishing branches in Annam and Cochinchina.
+It also led a wave of workers' strikes across Vietnam, including in Hanoi, Haiphong, Vinh, Da Nang, and Saigon.

-The growth of ICP threatened the rest of Thanh Nien leaders in Cochinchina Regional Committee (or Nam Ky), i.e. the moderate faction in the Thanh Nien.
-Thus, in the fall of 1929, with the support of the Central Committee in Hong Kong, the leaders of the southern committee decided to dissolve Thanh Nien and transform it to the Annam Communist Party (Annam Cong San Dang).
-The two former Thanh Nien factions, ICP, and Annam Communist Party were rivals for the leadership of the domestic revolutionary movements.
+The rise of the Communist Party of Indochina threatened the remaining Thanh Niên leadership in the Cochinchina Regional Committee (Nam Kỳ), which represented the organisation's moderate faction.
+Consequently, in late 1929, with support from the Central Committee in Hong Kong, the southern leadership dissolved Thanh Niên and reconstituted it as the Communist Party of Annam (Annam Công Sản Đảng).
+The two successor factions—the Communist Party of Indochina and the Annam Communist Party—competed for leadership of the domestic revolutionary movement.